ballerina-platform/module-ballerinax-netsuite/Readme.md

 Instantiate the connector by giving authentication details in the HTTP client config, which has built-in support for TBA .
 NetSuite uses TBA to authenticate and authorize requests.
-The NetSuite connector can be instantiated in the HTTP client config using the client Id, client secret, access token and access token secret.
+The NetSuite connector can be instantiated in the HTTP client config using the client ID, client secret, access token and access token secret.
 You may use Ballerina [Configuration variable](https://ballerina.io/learn/by-example/configurable.html) to store your credentials.

 **More samples are available [here](samples).**
-## Building from the source
-1. Clone the [NetSuite repository](https://github.com/ballerina-platform/module-ballerinax-netsuite.git) from GitHub.
-2. Switch to branch with the Ballerina Version (Eg: slAlpha5).
-3. Add configuration variable values, if you want to run tests.
-4. Run this `bal build` from the root directory of the ballerina package.
-    (To skip tests, use `bal build --skip-tests`)